RIMESINT/dataex-client/docs/user-guide/dataex_obs_data_summary.md

 ```
 ###Options
 ```
 output : str
          name of output file

 output_type: str
-                 json, table(default), csv
+             json, table or csv
 ```

 The default output type is `table` format.
 The two options are not required and can be ignored unless the user prefers csv or json.

 ### Example

+!!! tip
+    There is no need for `.csv` or `.json` extension in the file name, it is appended by the program.

 ```
 $ dataex_obs_data_summary.py --output ./summary.csv --output_type csv

 ```
 Here, the observation summary data is downloaded in `csv` format.
 The file is saved as `summary.csv` in the current directory.
-If no .csv extension is provided, it is appended by the program.

 ```
 $ dataex_obs_data_summary.py